remix-run/react-router/docs/start/routing.md

 ## Route Config File

 Routes are configured in `app/routes.ts`.
-The bundler plugin will automatically pick up this file and use it to generate your routes.
+The Vite plugin uses this file to create bundles for each route.

 ```ts filename=app/routes.ts
 import { route } from "react-router/config";